sagieppel/Unsupervised-extraction-of-textures-and-PBR-materials-from-images/README.md

 ## Generation Code for infinitexture: Unsupervised extraction of textures  and PBR materials from images

 This code used to generate the Vastexture repository available at: [1](https://sites.google.com/view/infinitexture/home), [2](https://zenodo.org/records/11555444)
+Details could be find at this document: [Learning Zero-Shot Material States Segmentation, by Implanting Natural Image Patterns in Synthetic Data](https://arxiv.org/pdf/2403.03309)
 # 1. Content:
 Extract_Textures.py: Receives a folder of random images and extracts regions of uniform textures, crop and save to file.
 Turn_Texture_To_PBR.py: Turn images of uniform textures (1) into PBR materials.